Cappeloow/Busker/README.md

 # Busker - Social Media Platform for Artists

 Busker is a full-stack social media platform designed for artists.
 It allows artists to showcase their profile, share links, and manage their availability through a calendar system.
 The artists can also buy their own QR-Code based Items from the store.
 Which can benefit them when they're playing live somewhere on a bar, festival or simply on the street.
-Simplifiy the connection between the audience and artists!
+This simplifiy the connection between the audience and artists and the audience can really get to know you in no time by passing in all your social media links.

 ## Features
 - **Buy your own QR Code Kit such as Signs and Hoodies**